140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Soulforge

-Ancient entities who claim to work with the fundamental essence of consciousness itself.
+Ancient entities who claim to work directly with consciousness.
 They speak of crafting souls and binding spirits to physical forms.

 Prophecians